Skip to main content

 The Themes section on WordPress Admin page showing how to update a theme

-To check when was the last time a theme was updated, go to the official WordPress Themes page, hover on the theme, and click More Info, you will find the date there:
+To check when the last time a theme was updated, go to the official WordPress Themes page, hover over the theme, and click on More Info:

 The Last Updated date on the theme details